dmerrill88/MerrillDesign/about.md

 ## Hi, I'm Daniel

 I was born and raised in Atlanta, Georgia.
-After majoring in Business at the University of Mississippi, I came back home to hunt for a job, but wasn’t finding options that I felt really passionate about.
-I then decided to take a Mobile Development intensive immersion program at The Iron Yard.
-While there, I learned everything about creating native IOS apps.
-Shortly after completing the program, I began freelancing.
+I am a passionate developer and designer who likes to think outside the box to create new opportunities.
+After a few years in college where I was pursuing a degree in business, I realized that my true passion was for technology.
+I decided to take advantage of one of the top mobile development courses in the country at the Iron Yard.
+After finding success following the Iron Yard, I elected to take a second intensive course in design a year later.
+Having the ability to understand both design and development is a unique trait.
+It allows you to bridge the gap between misunderstandings that designers and developers seem to consistently have.
+Since my journey into technology I have been freelancing, tech consulting, and in the last year started my own company.

-By 2015, I wanted to find a more permanent job and was also interested in experiencing life in a different city.
-My decision on a city was made easy when I discovered a new addition to The Iron Yard’s curriculum, called the User Interface Design program which was located in Austin Texas.
+By 2015, I was interested in experiencing life in a different city.
+My decision was made easy when I visited Austin Texas.
+Shortly after my visit I decided to take the leap and move.